 This chair has a lightweight but solid frame ideal for office work.
 There is a molded sponge seat that won’t deform, supported by a mesh back with ergonomic lumbar support.
 The seat can be raised to between 23.6 and 30.9 inches off the ground, and there is a lengthened cylindrical footrest to use at these raised heights.

-What we don’t like: We would have preferred this chair had a head rest, and that the arms could be folded out of the way when not needed.
+Cons: We would have preferred this chair had a headrest, and that the arms could be folded out of the way when not needed.

 - 21.4-29.1 inch adjustable seat height

 This breathable mesh chair can be adjusted from 21.4-29.1 inches, which gives lots of range.
 The seat is made with a comfortable padded cushion, with a breathable mesh back.
 The armrests flip up 90 degrees so you can move them out of the way completely if you want the elbow room.
 The foot ring height is also adjustable.